bagder/http3-explained/en/h3-altsvc.md

     Alt-Svc: h3=":50781"

-This indicates that HTTP/3 wis available on UDP port 50781 at the same hostname that was used to get this response.
+This indicates that HTTP/3 is available on UDP port 50781 at the same hostname that was used to get this response.

 A client can then attempt to setup a QUIC connection to that destination and if successful, continue communicating with the origin like that instead of the